anamii14/devopsAI/README.md

 ## Project Description

-This project is an AI-assisted DevOps monitoring and incident analysis system that processes structured system logs, detects incidents, and generates automated incident reports using a large language model via OpenRouter API.
+This project is an AI-assisted DevOps monitoring system with a **Streamlit web interface** that processes structured JSON logs, detects incidents, and generates automated incident reports using an LLM via OpenRouter API.

-It simulates modern observability platforms by combining log processing, incident grouping, timeline reconstruction, AI-driven root cause analysis, report logging, and incident graph generation for visualization.
+It simulates modern observability platforms by combining log processing, incident grouping, timeline reconstruction, AI-driven root cause analysis, report logging, and interactive incident graph visualization.

 ---